|Nutritional Guidelines (per serving)|

-Beyond Jack Daniel's, a great bourbon would be a nice choice.
-We want something with a bold flavor that will break through the Coke so a strong whiskey the likes of Knob Creek or Wild Turkey would be nice options.
-For a more mellow whiskey flavor, Maker's Mark and Woodford Reserve are two that are also very viable for food and have been known to create some amazing marinades.
+Otherwise, a great bourbon would be a nice choice.
+We want something with a bold flavor that will break through the Coke so try a strong whiskey.
+More mellow whiskey flavors are also very viable for food and have been known to create some amazing marinades.

 The best advice would be to use what you like and are used to.
 Also, this recipe is so easy that it is not difficult to experiment with.
 Worst case scenario is that you have to try again and enjoy another barbecue

 Combine all of the ingredients in a mixing bowl.

 Using a whisk, stir briskly to ensure that everything is completely mixed together.